MosquiTUNE/Mosquito_species_sound_classification_methods/README.md

-# Mosquito Audio Classification – Code Repository for Paper
+# Mosquito Sound Classification – Code Repository for Paper

 This repository contains the **code accompanying a research paper** on mosquito audio classification.
 All training and evaluation scripts used in the experiments are included here.